Knock into a cocked hat

 Some etymologists have speculated that 'knocked into a cocked hat' derived from the game of Ninepins.
 The theory was that when the pins were struck so that just three were left, in a triangular cocked hat shape, they were too badly out of shape for the game to be won on one throw.
 Alternatively, the phrase is said to derive from the American version of the game, which used just three skittles and was known as 'Cocked hat'.
 Theory appears to be the right word for these explanations, as there is no supporting evidence to back them up.
 It appears that the American version of skittles was named after the hat but was not otherwise connected with the phrase.
 A more likely derivation is that 'to knock someone into a cocked hat' was simply to pummel them so badly as to alter their normal appearance.

 Cocked hats were also worn in America in the 19th century and 'knocked into a cocked hat', despite the hat's link with Olde Englande's town criers, beadles and taverns, is actually an American phrase.
-It is first found in the 1830s, as in this example from James Kirke Paulding's novel The banks of the Ohio; or, Westward ho!, 1833:
+It is first found in the 1830s, as in this example from James Kirke Paulding's novel Westward Ho!, 1832:

 I told Tom - I'd knock him into a cocked-hat, if he said another word.